Store

 » Take our 3-minute test to see if you may have Adrenal Fatigue

 Anabolism is the opposite.
 It refers to the set of metabolic pathways that create molecules from smaller units.
 Together, catabolism and anabolism form the two parts of your metabolic cycle.
 And in order for your body to be healthy and strong and maintain optimal weight and muscle mass, these two pathways need to be in balance.
-An imbalance can lead to a catabolic state, which can sometimes happen if you have Adrenal Fatigue Syndrome (AFS).
+An imbalance can lead to a catabolic state, which can sometimes happen if you have Adrenal Fatigue (AF).

 Adrenal fatigue is a condition that results from chronic stress.
 Your adrenal glands have to work hard to produce cortisol, your body’s main stress-fighting hormone.
 If your adrenals are overworked for too long, your adrenals dysregulate and you get adrenal fatigue.

-AFS characterized by a collection of different symptoms.
+Adrenal Fatigue characterized by a collection of different symptoms.
 They include fatigue, weight gain, insomnia, brain fog, anxiety, mild depression, low libido, PMS, infertility, hair loss, dry skin, hypoglycemia, salt and sugar cravings, frequent colds and flu, food and drug sensitivities, dizziness, and an inability to handle stress.

-In the more advanced stages of AFS, you can end up in a catabolic state, and your symptoms will be much more obvious, constant, and severe.
+In the more advanced stages of Adrenal Fatigue, you can end up in a catabolic state, and your symptoms will be much more obvious, constant, and severe.
 This is a common problem that we see in our nutritional coaching clients, and it’s one that must be addressed with various strategies, including better nutrition.

 Catabolism vs. the Catabolic State